Welcoming all

 TUMC is a Christian community in the Mennonite-Anabaptist peace church tradition.
 We aspire to be a family of faith that welcomes people of diverse backgrounds and stories, worshipping and supporting each other, while following Christ’s example in working for peace and justice in our urban context.1

-We’ll be marking Pride Sunday this week with pastor Peter Haresnape preaching in the 11 a.m. service.
-Now that summer is here,there are no Sunday school classes.
-Come just as you are for this celebration of diversity in our faith community!
+Worship begins each Sunday at 11 a.m., with Faith Formation classes (for kids age 3 through high school) at 10 a.m.
+For adults, there’s Sunday Brew (coffee & conversation on various topics) in our 2nd floor meeting room, also at 10 a.m.
 Whether you’re new to the city, looking for a church home, or just seeking a welcoming community where you can safely explore your questions about faith, there’s always a place for you at TUMC!

 1. ↩︎